10 Money Saving Tips (that actually work)

 Many years pass before they start to wonder..

-"am I paying too much money"
+"Am I paying too much money for that insurance?"

 It can be a pain.